Education Support Program

 Wi-Fi is freely available at the House so it's easy to stay in touch with friends and family.

-Breakfast is provided at the House daily whilst lunch and dinner are an opportunity to try the local fare at any of the many of the eateries within easy reach of the house and the program.
+Breakfast and an early dinner are provided at the House daily whilst lunch is an opportunity to try the local fare at any of the many of the eateries within easy reach of the house and the program.
 International offerings are also available.